aquachain/aquacppminer/README.md

 Use a tool like CPUZ to see if your CPU supports AVX / AVX2

+### Installation
+On Linux you need to install required packages first

+    ubuntu : sudo apt-get install libssl-dev libcurl3 redhat : sudo yum install libcurl-devel gmp-devel openssl-devel

+Other platforms, just unzip to a folder and launch

 ### Config file
 * First time you launch the miner it will ask for configuration and store it into config.cfg.
 * You can edit this file later if you want, delete config.cfg and relaunch the miner to restart configuration